SoftwareUnderstanding/SALTbot/README.md

   This repository contains the implementation of a tool capable of linking Scientific Articles and their Software pages on Wikibase graphs

 ## INSTALLATION

-  SALTbot uses [SOMEF](https://github.com/KnowledgeCaptureAndDiscovery/somef/), a Python library for extracting software metadata from a code repository.
-  You need to install SOMEF before installing SALTbot.

   It is required to have an environment with at least Python 3.9